 Choose Your Style

-- One page using “basic” fonts – Arial, Calibri, Courier, or Times New Roman (graduate student resumes may be 2 pages).
+- One full-page using “basic” fonts – Arial, Calibri, Courier, or Times New Roman (graduate student resumes maybe two pages).

-- Font Size should be between 10 and 12 point font (excluding your name which should be between 14 and 16 point font).
+- Font size should be between 10 and 12 point font (excluding your name, which should be at least 14 and 16 point font).

 - Margin size should be between .5” and .9” (all edges).